 Meet the chair

-What are some exciting areas of study/research in your field?
+What are some promising areas of study and research in civil and environmental engineering?

-What do you like to do when you're not teaching or researching?
+What do you like to do when you are not running the department, teaching, or conducting research?

 I am a life-long musician and I like to write short stories.
 The bass (both string bass and electric) is my main instrument, but I also play guitar and music synthesizers.
 Music and writing each take me to a very different creative place.
 Apart from being refreshing, after playing or writing around an idea or theme, I often find that the solution to a research or methodological problem will present itself.